-PRE-ORDERS NOW AVAILABLE!
+PRE-ORDERS NOW CLOSED

 The nGauge Atomic Force Microscope (AFM) is the culmination of nearly 10 years of research and development at the University of Waterloo in Canada, with the support of DARPA.
 CMOS MEMS technology has been used to integrate all of the essential components of an AFM - the fine XYZ movement, and the nanoscale sensing - onto a single 1 mm x 1 mm chip.
 This removes the need for bulky high power control electronics, and laser alignment for vertical detection.
 This miniaturization has led to many benefits, including vibration immunity, higher speed and precision, lower drift, and significantly lower cost.
 Our goal is to make nanotechnology tools accessible to everyone.

 "Zyvex Labs believes that the Scanning Probe Microscopes that ICSPI is developing with CMOS MEMS technology are extremely promising.
 Electronics and MEMS sensors have reduced cost and dramatically improved performance and reliability as they are miniaturized.
 We can attest as Beta testers, that ICSPI’s AFMs reliability is excellent, the cost and size are dramatically reduced, and their performance is beginning to rival much more expensive tools .
 We believe that there are multiple uses for ICSPI’s SPMs in our business." - Dr. John Randall, President Zyvex Labs

 "The nGauge system is more compact than a conventional AFM, making it possible to perform nanometer-scale metrology in tight spaces or directly on top of large samples.
 These tools may find many applications in manufacturing environments." - Dr. Zoran Jandric, Research Staff, Seagate Research